-And of course there are always the flavors of the month, those acts that have a few hits then vanish into history.
+And of course there are always the second-stringers, flavors-of-the-month and just-bubbling-under artists, too.
 At Live Aid there were the Hooters (introduced by comedy power couple Chevy Chase and Joe Piscopo!), Nik Kershaw, Style Council, Howard Jones, Billy Ocean, Ultravox (featuring Band Aid co-conspirator Midge Ure), Boomtown Rats (featuring the other co-conspirator, Bob Geldof), Spandau Ballet, Sade, Paul Young, Adam Ant.
 Simple Minds were there, too, looking like a band from an episode of Star Trek: The Next Generation.

 But there was so much more in that 16 hours of television.

 There was the “unofficial” opening act of the US concert, Bernard Watson, a tenacious teenager who slept in his Oldsmobile outside JFK Stadium for a week begging Bill Graham to let him play.
 He fumbled through a Dylan cover and an original, breaking a string and dropping his pick before disappearing into history.
 Then came the official American kickoff, which saw emcee Jack Nicholson introduce folk legend Joan Baez, who sang “Amazing Grace.”